kumarAnand05/LinkedIn-Job-Scraper-with-Automated-Email-Funcionality/README.md

 # Instructions
 After you have downloaded the project files.
 Follow the insctructions below to setup your machine to make code functional.
 ## Downloading/Installing dependencies
-Of course you need to [Python](https://www.python.org/) installed on your machine, along with it you need to install/download some other packages on your machine which are mentioned below.
+Of course you need [Python](https://www.python.org) and an IDE like [VSCode](https://code.visualstudio.com), [PyCharm](https://www.jetbrains.com/pycharm) etc. installed on your machine.
+Along with it you need to install/download some other packages on your machine which are mentioned below.

 > Install Selenium Python